Estimated reading time: 16 minutes

 Homestay Students Education and Exploration of Canada

-At the end of the month there would be a gathering with all of the homestay students and Canadian host families.
+At the end of the month, there would be a gathering with all homestay students and Canadian host families.

-With each homestay student we learned more about becoming a better host family so we’d be prepared for the next one.
+With each homestay student, we learned more about becoming a better host family so we’d be prepared for the next one.

-Becoming a Red Leaf host in Canada started as a way of earning extra money but ended with us building new relationships and experiences that would last a life-time.
+Becoming a Red Leaf host in Canada started as a way of earning extra money but ended with us building new relationships and experiences that would last a lifetime.

-We haven’t hosted a students in 4 years but plan to once our son is a bit older so he can be part of the process with us.
+We haven’t hosted a student in 4 years but plan to once our son is a bit older so he can be part of the process with us.

 What is Red Leaf Canada?

-Keep in mind there are other programs and companies in Canada that do host international students and are looking for host families besides Red Leaf.
+Keep in mind that other programs and companies in Canada host international students and are looking for host families besides Red Leaf.

 Red Leaf was born in 1986 with a clear goal: meet the needs of those seeking language training and life-altering experiences both in Canada and in Spain.